 The core mission of the Mark O. Hatfield Library instruction program is to prepare Willamette students to be successful information seekers and critical consumers in a rapidly changing technological environment.
 Our commitment to the concept of information literacy is structured after the Academic College & Research Libraries (ACRL) Information Literacy Standards.
-It also aligns with Willamette's Mission Statement and the Mark O. Hatfield Library Mission Statement.
+It aligns with Willamette's and the Hatfield Library's Mission Statement.

-Information Literacy as defined by the American Library Association (ALA) is a set of abilities requiring individuals to "recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information."
+As defined by the American Library Association (ALA), information literacy is a set of abilities requiring individuals to "recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information."

 An information literate person is able to:

 Information literacy skills continue to be increasingly important in the constantly evolving information and technology landscape.
 Information is more abundant and diverse than ever, and in this complex environment individuals encounter a nearly endless supply of information options in their academic studies, workplaces, and personal lives.
-Information is available through libraries, community resources, special interest organizations, media, and the Internet.
 An increasing amount of information comes through unfiltered formats, and raises questions about its authenticity, validity, and reliability.
 Information comes in many packages ranging from graphical, aural, and textual.
-Each of these pose challenges for individuals in evaluation and understand.
+Each of these pose challenges for individuals to evaluate and understand.

-The sheer abundance of information will not in itself create a more informed citizenry without a complementary cluster of abilities necessary to use information effectively.
 Information literacy forms the basis for lifelong learning.
-It is common to all disciplines, to all learning environments, and to all levels of education.
-It enables learners to master content and extend their investigations, become more self-directed, and assume greater control over their own learning.
+It is common to all disciplines, learning environments, and levels of education.
+It enables learners to master content and extend their investigations, to become more self-directed, and assume greater control over their own learning.

 Below is the suggested timeline for a student's information literacy education while at Willamette.
 While we encourage departments to follow this strategy, this is certainly not a one size fits all; departments will have individual needs and some topics are more appropriately introduced at different stages of a student's academic experience or across the liberal arts curriculum.
 Librarians are able to cover additional topics or specific resources for your classes.